nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

-## Quick start
+## Minimum System Requirements

+Please ensure that you have the following:
+* A computer running on Windows, macOS or Linux.
-1. Ensure you have Java `17` or above installed in your Computer.
-Please refer to [this](https://www3.cs.stonybrook.edu/~amione/CSE114_Course/materials/resources/InstallingJava17.pdf) guide for more details.
+* Ensure you have **Java 17** or above installed on your computer.
+  * To check if you have Java 17 installed on your computer, follow the following steps:
+    1. Open a Command Terminal.
+       * On Windows: Open up `Windows Powershell` from the list of applications.
+       * On Linux: Click on the `Activities` item at the top left of the screen, then type in `terminal` and open the displayed application.
+       * On macOS: Type in `terminal` in the search field in the list of applications and open the displayed application.
+    2. Type in the following command: `java -version`.
+    3. If the response contains `java version "17.x.x"` or higher, you’re all set!
+    4. Otherwise, please refer to [this guide](https://www3.cs.stonybrook.edu/~amione/CSE114_Course/materials/resources/InstallingJava17.pdf) to download Java 17.

+## Quick Start

-2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T09-4/tp/releases).
+1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T09-4/tp/releases).
-3. Copy the file to the folder you want to use as the _home folder_ for your GOATS.
+2. Copy the file to the folder you want to use as the **home folder** for GOATS.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar GOATS.jar` command to run the application.<br>
+3. Open a Command Terminal.
+For those unfamiliar with opening a command terminal, follow the instructions in the [Minimum System Requirements](#minimum-system-requirements).
+4. Type in the following command to navigate to the GOATS home folder: `cd`, followed by the location of your home folder.<br>
+   e.g. `cd Documents/GOATS_Home_Folder`
+5. Type in the following command to launch the GOATS application: `java -jar GOATS.jar`<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+6. You are ready to start using GOATS!
+Try out some example commands in the command box and press Enter to execute them.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.